GoPRONTO: a Feedback-based Framework for Nonlinear Optimal Control: Abstract

 \section{Abstract}

-In this paper we propose a first-order, feedback-based approach to solve nonlinear optimal control problems.
-Taking inspiration from Hauser's PRojection Operator Newton method for Trajectory Optimization (PRONTO), we develop Go-PRONTO, a generalized first-order framework based on a suitable embedding of the original dynamics into a closed-loop system.
+We propose GoPRONTO, a first-order, feedback-based approach to solve nonlinear discrete-time optimal control problems.
+This method is a generalized first-order framework based on \LS{incorporating} the original dynamics into a closed-loop system.
 By exploiting this feedback-based shooting, we are able to reinterpret the optimal control problem as the minimization of a cost function, depending on a state-input curve, whose gradient can be computed by resorting to a suitable costate equation.
-This convenient reformulation gives room for a collection of accelerated numerical optimal control schemes based on Conjugate gradient, Heavy-ball, and Nesterov's accelerated gradient.
-An interesting original feature of GoPRONTO is that it does not require to solve quadratic optimization problems, so that it is well suited for the resolution of optimal control problems involving large-scale systems.
-To corroborate the theoretical results, numerical simulations on the optimal control of an inverted pendulum and a train of 50 inverted pendulum-on-cart systems are shown.
+This convenient reformulation gives room for a collection of accelerated numerical optimal control schemes.
+To corroborate the theoretical results, numerical simulations on the optimal control of a train of inverted pendulum-on-cart systems are shown.